-Approximately 7% (14.6 ha) of the impacted sensitive site area was within areas subsequently approved as Project areas by Manitoba Conservation and Climate (Manitoba Sustainable Development at the time).
-These additional areas were needed to address construction issues that could not be foreseen when the Project was licensed (see ECOSTEM (2021a) for details).
+Approximately 7% (14.6 ha) of the impacted sensitive site area was within areas subsequently approved as Project areas by the Government of Manitoba .
+These additional areas were needed to address construction issues that could not be foreseen when the Project was licensed (see ECOSTEM (2022a) for details).
 These additional effects on ecosystem diversity and other sensitivities were not a concern.
-Prior to submission to Manitoba Conservation and Climate for approval, the possible additional areas were evaluated by the Project's terrestrial specialists for potential effects on the sensitive sites, and their locations were modified to reduce any ecological concerns.
+Prior to submission to the Government of Manitoba for approval, the possible additional areas were evaluated by the Project's terrestrial specialists for potential effects on the sensitive sites, and their locations were modified to reduce any ecological concerns.
 It was determined that cumulative effects on ecosystem diversity and other sensitivities would still be within the limits of acceptability used in the EIS.
 This was primarily due to two factors - a very small percentage (3%) of the total monitored sensitive site area had been impacted to date, and a high percentage (86%) of sensitive site area within the licensed Project footprint was expected to remain undisturbed at the end of construction.

 Two percent (4.7 ha) of the total impacts on sensitive sites, or 0.1% of pre-impact sensitive site area, was outside of the approved Project areas.
 This very small amount of clearing was not a concern for the affected sensitive sites for the same reasons described above for the subsequently approved Project areas.
-This was an increase of about 0.2 ha since September 2019.
+There was no increase since September 2020.